- Academic Appeals

 - UTFA Workload Adjudication

-PLEASE NOTE: the contents of the web site, where possible, have been written in simplified language.
-Should a question/dispute arise where the language in the web site differs from Code of Behaviour on Academic Matters, the Code will prevail.
+PLEASE NOTE: the contents of the website, where possible, have been written in simplified language.
+Should a question/dispute arise where the language on the website differs from Code of Behaviour on Academic Matters, the Code will prevail.

-This page contains shortcuts to the definitions, which are all listed below. *Please note that there are other definitions that apply to the Rules of Practice and Procedure and may be found in Part 1 of that document.
+*Please note that there are other definitions that apply to the Rules of Practice and Procedure that may be found in Part 1 of that document.

 academic work

-Work that is submitted to the Student's instructor for grading purposes.
+Work that is submitted to the Student's instructor for grading purposes and work that is related to participation in a workshop, conference or symposium offered by the University.

 adjournment

-Where a hearing/meeting has been delayed to another specified date and time.
+Where a hearing/meeting is delayed to another specified date and time.

 Adjudication